rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 for reductions and scans.
 This would give parallel implementations a value to use for initializing each execution agent's accumulator.

-Parallel reductions and scans don't have to *require* an identity.
+Parallel reductions and scans don't strictly *require* an identity.
 Their C++17 versions work fine without it.
 Not every (mathematically associative and commutative) binary operator has an identity,